 "There was a recognition that everybody came from somewhere..."

 Jim's story is made possible with generous support from the Wisconsin Humanities Council.
-To learn more about their important work AND to find out how you can bring Jim to speak in your town, please visit the WHC website.

 “I was born in 1950 in Rice Lake, Wisconsin.
 I lived literally between two lakes, a woods, and a swamp.
 We were on the edge of the city limits, and quite a few of our near neighbors were on small farms.

 In my family, we have some Welsh and some Scottish ancestry, but we're mostly Irish.
 I grew up with a strong sense of heritage, and all of my immigrant ancestors were famine refugees.
 They were illiterate laborers.
 From that I got a lifelong sympathy for immigrant and refugee people and for working people, and for anybody who's being oppressed.